Hghrv/hghrv/README.md

 - 🔭 I’m currently working on Data Engineering projects.
 Passioned about Mathematics, Modelisation & Analytics, Data Science, Software Development, Music & Sound-Engineering, Project Management and Sports.
 - 🌱 I recently worked on Data Bricks, Data Lakes, Data Warehouses, Remote Deployment and automation with Terraform.
 - 👯 I’m also looking for job opportunities suitable for a Junior Data Engineer and keen to collaborate on projects related to Data Engineering, Data Analytics, Machine Learning, Web and Software development.
-- 💬 Ask me about anything that I could help with, or propose a collaboration on a project.
+- 💬 Ask me about anything that I could help with, or propose a collaboration on a project.My personal Portfolio-Website: https://hghrv.github.io/Portfolio-Website
 - 📫 How to reach me: email me at htchoumkeu@yahoo.fr
 - 😄 Pronouns: He
 - ⚡ Riddle: Break the egg and you can see the sun again !